 What Does Marijuana Feel Like?

 Marijuana can be consumed in a variety of different ways, including vaping, smoking (from bongs or pipes), eating, or topically applying it to the skin.
 How it is used depends on how it was prepared.
-When entering a dispensary, you’ll notice a large variety of products which allows the user to intake it; however, they most prefer.
+When entering a dispensary, you’ll notice a large variety of products that allow the user to intake it; however, they most prefer.

 Anything inhaled into the lungs posts similar problems to cigarette smoking; you’re inhaling the burnt plant material which could potentially be carrying carcinogens from the lighter or match.
 When eating medical marijuana products, they’ll be prepared into brownies, cookies, candies of all sorts, and even lozenges.